capitalone/DataProfiler/docs/source/profiler.rst

     * precision - a dict of statistics with respect to the number of digits in a number for each sample
     * times - the duration of time it took to generate this sample's statistics in milliseconds
     * format - list of possible datetime formats
+* null_replication_metrics - statistics of data partitioned based on whether column value is null (index 1 of lists referenced by dict keys) or not (index 0)
+    * class_prior - a list containing probability of a column value being null and not null
+    * class_sum - a list containing sum of all other rows based on whether column value is null or not
+    * class_mean - a list containing mean of all other rows based on whether column value is null or not

 Unstructured Profile
 ~~~~~~~~~~~~~~~~~~~~